shimion/builder/inc/class/readme.txt

 * New: Welcome admin page
 * New: Markdown support (Premium)
 * New: Typing lorem then hitting enter or tab places a placeholder "lorem ipsum" paragraph.
-* Enhanced: The "Edit with Page Builder Sandwich" button now just reads "Page Builder Sandwich" and is no longer color blue to blend with the admin menu.
+* Enhanced: The "Edit with No Hassle Builder" button now just reads "No Hassle Builder" and is no longer color blue to blend with the admin menu.
 * Enhanced: Better "Learn More About Premium" area.
 * Change: Rating ask favor note, now asks after 5 hours of editing or 5 edited pages.
 * Change: Rating ask now uses heartbeat API instead of using normal ajax.
-* Change: Removed PBS opt-in form for stats tracking.
+* Change: Removed nhb opt-in form for stats tracking.
 * Change: Removed deactivation question (switched to Freemius).
 * Change: Completely removed Hopscotch script that wasn't used anymore.
 * Fixed: HTML elements now only have mouse events disabled during editing.